In my bankruptcy alphabet, “A” is for Assume.

-Clients assume all kinds of things, most of them incorrect, and invariably more horrific than the truth.
+People assume all kinds of things about bankruptcy, most of them incorrect.
+Invariably, each assumption is more horrific than the truth.

 - People assume that they lose everything in bankruptcy.

 - They assume that the court controls their finances.